Transaction rollbacks can happen for a variety of reasons. This means something is preventing the system from making copies.

 If not on Premier and want us to recertify your replication server, below are some of the options.

-Cheapest OPTION 1: A single remote session for an Add2Exchange update is $149.
-Buy Now A single remote session with priority is $199.
+- Cheapest OPTION 1: A single remote session for up to 1 hour of remote/phone support in a single session is $199.
 Buy Now

-Best Deal: OPTION 2: 4 hour Premier Support (remote assistance) package for $399.
-Buy Now
+- Best Deal: OPTION 2: 4 hour block of Premier Support (remote assistance) for $399 Buy Now

-This option covers up to 4 hours of premium remote or phone support with one of our techs for help with your Add2Exchange installation, updates, upgrades, relationship set up, moves/ migration.
+This option covers up to 4 hours of remote /phone support with one of our techs for help with your Add2Exchange installation, updates, upgrades, relationship set up, moves/ migration.
 There are several benefits to opting for Premier Support in this link.
-Our normal business hours are Monday through Friday 9am to 5pm EST, excluding holidays and it is best to schedule by appointment.
+Our normal business hours are weekday between 9 am and 5 pm ET, excluding holidays; sessions held by appointment.
 Any time remaining after this session can be used for future remote/phone support services and any time before or after normal business hours can be scheduled at time and a half off agreement.
 A free license transfer when you migrate Exchange is included.
-For all essential tools and support, click here: Buy Now
+For both essential tools and 4 hours of Premier Support, click here: Buy Now

 You can purchase the support online or call in.